 The MTN Zakhele Futhi board recognises that, at the core of MTN Zakhele Futhi's corporate governance system, it is ultimately responsible and accountable for the performance and affairs of the Company.
 The board embraces the principles of good corporate governance as set out in the guidelines of the Code of Good Governance Principles for South Africa as laid out in the King Report on Corporate Governance.
-As required by the Listing Requirements of the JSE Limited relating to Asset Backed Securities the MTN Zakhele Futhi board has implemented the recommendations of the King Code through the application of the King Code disclosure and application regime.
+As required by the Listing Requirements of the JSE Limited relating to the BEE Segment and the transitional provisions thereof the MTN Zakhele Futhi board has implemented the recommendations of the King Code through the application of the King Code disclosure and application regime.